 If you are seeking to develop RESNET Accredited Rating Software, you will need to submit your final software product to RESNET for accreditation.
 Note that EnergyPlus cannot currently pass the ANSI/ASHRAE Standard 140-2011 tests, for which test criteria were set by decades old simulation engines.
-There have been discussions about updating the test criteria using EnergyPlus and other modern simulation engines, but nothing has been done to date.
-In order to apply for RESNET accreditation, software developers will need to use the "Process for Exceptions and Appeals" in the Procedures for Verification of RESNET Accredited HERS Software Tools document.
+There have been discussions about updating the test criteria using EnergyPlus and other modern simulation engines.
+In the meantime, in order to apply for RESNET accreditation software developers will need to use the "Process for Exceptions and Appeals" in the Procedures for Verification of RESNET Accredited HERS Software Tools document.